ethiffeault/ejson/README.md

 # ejson
 json library in c++

 single header c++ json library that separate parsing from processing, making it very easy to customize and implement json serialization for any rtti library.
-Parsing and processing are stream friendly that minimize memory footprint for large json file.
+Parsing and processing are stream friendly to minimize memory footprint for large json file.

 ## Introduction